don6105/PR2015/README.md

     Python 3.4
   * Introduction:
     <br>&nbsp;&nbsp;&nbsp;&nbsp;
     Given a test as input, get voice from Google TTS(Text to Speech).
-Training voice data by HTK and produce text which    contain sentences and timestamp.
+Training voice data by HTK and produce text which    contain sentences and timestamps.
 <br><br>
 * Digit Recognize
   * Language: